TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Case/Index.rst

          string /stdWrap

    Description
+         The key, which determines, which cObject will be rendered.
+Its value is expected to match the name of one of the cObjects from the array of cObjects; this cObject is then rendered.
+If no name of a cObject is matched, the cObject from the property "default" is rendered.

-         This is used to define the source of the value that will be matched against the values of "Array".
-It will generally not be a simple string, but use its stdWrap properties to retrieve a dynamic value from some specific source, typically a field of the current record (see example below).
+         This defines the source of the value that will be matched against the values of the "array of cObjects".
+It will generally not be a simple string, but use its stdWrap properties to retrieve a dynamic value from some specific source, typically a field of the current record.
+See the example below.

    Default
          default

+.. container:: table-row

+   Property
+         *(array of cObjects)*

+   Data type
+         cObject

+   Description
+         Array of cObjects.
+Use this to define cObjects for the different values of "key".
+If "key" has a certain value, the according cObject will be rendered.

 .. container:: table-row